pablojimeno/code-rails/chapter_1_code_rails/as_a_developer,_i_want_to_use_a_project_management_app_so_that_i_can_track_my_tasks_and_progress.md

 - Email integration

 [**Asana**](https://asana.com/)
+- General purpose task manager, can be used for agile
 - No out-of-the-box github integration
-- General purpose tool, can be used for agile

 [**Trello**](https://trello.com/)
 - No out-of-the-box github integration